cactacea/android/docs/MessagesApi.md

 # **postText**
 > Message postText(body)

-Send a text to a group
+Send a text to a channel

 ### Example
 ```kotlin